-Total EBITDA bonus amounts were: Mr. Moroney - \$43,034; Ms. Engel - \$23,761; Mr. Mong - \$23,951; Mr. Blizzard - \$16,749; and Mr. Decherd - \$28,668.
+Total financial performance bonus amounts were: Mr. Moroney - \$113,275; Ms. Engel - \$0; Mr. Mong - \$0; Mr. Blizzard - \$4,198; and Mr. Moise - \$39,437.

-Individual Non-Financial Objectives and Results for 2013.
+Individual Non-Financial Objectives and Results for 2014.
 In an industry that continues to experience significant challenges, the Company believes the use of individual non-financial objectives as a compensation tool increases retention and drives individual performance.
-For 2013, Mr. Decherd worked with each NEO to craft appropriate individual non-financial objectives, which were then reviewed (and, in the case of Mr. Moroney, approved) by the Compensation Committee.
+For 2014, Mr. Moroney worked with each NEO to craft appropriate individual non-financial objectives, which were then reviewed by the Compensation Committee.
 These objectives include qualitative objectives that are focused on strategic factors that create long-term shareholder value.
-Performance against these individual non-financial objectives was evaluated by Mr. Moroney and then reviewed and approved by the Compensation Committee.
-A summary of each NEO's performance against his or her individual non-financial objectives is described below.
+Performance against these individual non-financial objectives is evaluated and approved by the Compensation Committee.
+Mr. Moroney's performance against his individual non-financial objectives is described below.